 Prescribing practices regarding opioid medications have become stricter compared to the early 1990s.
 However, it has become evident that the previously irresponsible prescribing practices are partially to blame for the opioid epidemic.

 For perspective, there were roughly 71 opioid prescriptions written for every 100 people in Georgia—and that was just in 2006.1 During this time, the national average was approximately 59 prescriptions per 100 people.
 What’s more, those prescription numbers have climbed significantly for Georgia, despite these stricter practices.

 Cost of Drug Rehab in Georgia

-- The type of treatment needed, i.e., medical detox, inpatient care, etc.
+- The type of care needed, i.e., medical detox, inpatient care, etc.

 - Whether or not you have insurance

 - Whether or not you qualify for state-funded care

-Many are under the guise that rehab itself is a luxury they could never afford.
+Many are under the guise that addiction treatment itself is a luxury they could never afford.
 However, this couldn’t be further from the truth.
-While drug and alcohol rehab in Georgia comes with some considerable costs, like room and board, there are affordable and accredited rehabs providing high-quality care.
+While getting help can come with some considerable costs, like room and board, there are affordable and accredited Georgia drug rehabs providing high-quality care.

-State-funded rehab facilities may offer free treatment, while others will work with you to create a payment plan based on your financial situation.
-You can also apply for rehab grants and scholarships, as long as you’re eligible.
+State-funded facilities may offer free services, while others will work with you to create a payment plan based on your financial situation.
+You can also apply for grants and scholarships, as long as you’re eligible.

-Free rehabs offer the same services as other drug and alcohol rehabs in Georgia.
+Free facilities offer the same services as other treatment centers in Georgia.
 For example, they’ll offer detox, interim care if their facilities are complete, counseling, peer support groups, and mental health care.

-To be eligible for a state-funded treatment program, you need to apply.
+To be eligible for a state-funded program, you need to apply.
 This would include providing the following information and documentation:

 - Your citizenship status